 Skip to main content

 A gateway is the entry point for inference requests in CoreWeave Inference.
 Each gateway provides a routable endpoint that handles authentication, request routing, load balancing, and traffic splitting across one or more model deployments.
-This page explains how to configure gateway authentication, routing strategies, zones, and traffic splitting.
+This page explains how gateways work and how to configure their authentication, routing strategies, zones, endpoints, and traffic splitting.
+Use it to decide which options fit your inference workload.

 What gateways do